-In this context, the large range of treatment prevalence should be noted, between 0 % in Saarland and 7.9 % in Bremen, which suggests that substitution is implemented very differently from Land to Land.
-In particular, the northern Laender report high OST rates, which underlines their more liberal policy aimed at harm reduction.
+The RKI study mentioned above refers in this context to the large range of treatment prevalence rates, between 0% in Saarland and 7.9% in Bremen, which suggests that substitution is implemented very differently between the Laender.
+There is also a similar picture in the national survey on substance-related addiction problems in prison, whereby it is not apparent which Laender are referred to in each case.
+In particular, the northern Laender have high OST rates according to the RKI study, underlining their more liberal policy aimed at harm reduction.
 In Saarland, Bavaria and the eastern Laender, in contrast, only a few prisons are supplied with OST resources.
-The lacking or low treatment prevalence in Saarland and Bavaria points to an exclusive use of withdrawal treatment instead of substitution and a policy oriented strongly towards abstinence in those prisons (Schmidt et al., 2018).
+The lacking or low treatment prevalence rates in Saarland and Bavaria points to an exclusive use of withdrawal treatment instead of substitution and a policy oriented strongly towards abstinence in those prisons (Schmidt et al., 2018).
 More detailed information on the study can be found in section 1.2.5 "Further aspects of inpatient drug treatment provision" in the Treatment workbook.
 The framework conditions of OST in Germany are also described in greater detail in the same workbook under section 1.4 "Treatment modalities" (see Bartsch et al., 2018).